learn-co-students/texas-dc-111620-code-challenges/README.md

 At the end of the challenge, make your final commit and push your branch!
 Await your grade brave almighty student!

-## Instructors

-### Before the First Challenge

-Please check that all students are listed as collaborators with Write access.
-They should have accepted their invitations also.

-If any student does not appear and was not automatically added, please add them.

-### Before Every Challenge

-Please add the appropriate code challenge to this repo in its own directory.
-Ensure the .git folder is not in the code challenge folder.
-If you wish, you can remove previous code challenges from this repo.

-If you changed collaborator access to Read only, please update to Write.

-Also ensure that the only branch available is main/master.
-There should be no additional branches before a code challenge.

-Ask students to clone down the repo when ready and push a branch with their name using an empty or pointless commit.
-Once all branches appear, start the challenge.

-### After every challenge

-Pull down the repo and grade.

-Clean up/delete all branches except main/master.

-Put your grades in Canvas.

-Change collaborator access if you wish (optional).

-If you wish, remove the code challenge from the repo.
-If you keep old challenges in, please name the directories simply, e.g. "Phase-1-Code-Challenge-NameOfChallenge".

-Thank you for your hard work!